Convergence analysis of GMRES applied to Helmholtz problems near resonances: Helmholtz problem and acceleration techniques

 Having described deflation as a technique to accelerate GMRES by removing selected eigenvalues, we now turn to another complementary approach: preconditioning.
-In particular, we study the Complex Shifted Laplacian (CSL) preconditioner, which aims to reduce iteration counts by modifying the spectral properties of the system.
-We then explore how deflation and CSL preconditioning can be combined to further improve solver performance.
+That approach aims to improve the spectral properties of the system by pre- or post-multiplying the matrix system by an approximation of its inverse.
+We then investigate how deflation can be combined with preconditioning.